-The sig-validity-interval should be, at least, several multiples of the SOA expire interval to allow for reasonable interaction between the various timer and expiry dates.
+The sig-validity-interval should be at least several multiples of the SOA expire interval, to allow for reasonable interaction between the various timer and expiry dates.

-sig-signing-nodes

-Specify the maximum number of nodes to be examined in each quantum when signing a zone with a new DNSKEY.
-The default is 100.

-sig-signing-signatures

-Specify a threshold number of signatures that will terminate processing a quantum when signing a zone with a new DNSKEY.
-The default is 10.

-sig-signing-type

-Specify a private RDATA type to be used when generating signing state records.
+- dnskey-sig-validity This specifies the number of days into the future when DNSSEC signatures that are automatically generated for DNSKEY RRsets as a result of dynamic updates (Dynamic Update) will expire.
+If set to a non-zero value, this overrides the value set by sig-validity-interval.
+The default is zero, meaning sig-validity-interval is used.
+The maximum value is 3660 days (10 years), and higher values are rejected. - sig-signing-nodes This specifies the maximum number of nodes to be examined in each quantum when signing a zone with a new DNSKEY.
+The default is 100. - sig-signing-signatures This specifies a threshold number of signatures that terminates processing a quantum when signing a zone with a new DNSKEY.
+The default is 10. - sig-signing-type This specifies a private RDATA type to be used when generating signing state records.
 The default is 65534.